2024 Solar Incentives Guide for Coventry, CT - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Coventry solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Coventry solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives